Roads, parking and transport service updates

 For the latest information please visit:

-Rail services have been reduced, but some trains are still running for use by key workers.
-The ticket office at Bracknell rail station has shut, but you can buy tickets at the machines (using card only), online, or using the SWR app.
+Rail services are operating on a half-hourly frequency.
+The ticket office at Bracknell rail station is closed, you can buy tickets at the machines (using card only), online, or using the SWR app.

 For more information please visit: